 Views not to miss:

-The Dom from the East side of the Rhine River
+The sunset from the east side of the Rhine River

-The best way to get there is to start at the main train station and follow a walking bridge along side the commuter train in and out of the main train station.
+The best place to view the sunset in Cologne is across the Rhine River from the old town, with the Dom as the background.
+Start at the main train station and follow a walking bridge along side the commuter train in and out of the main train station.
 This bridge can be walked in 10 minutes across the Rhine for a spectacular view of the Dom and the Rhine River.
 Enjoy the view like a local and grab some wine and take in the sights from the steps along the Rhine.

 Things to do: